 Traveling can already be an expensive endeavour, making free activities a highly sought-after commodity for many eager explorers.
 Yet, destinations with ample free things to do can be hard to come by.

-Luckily, the Canadian town of Canmore is one such place where you can experience endless hours of fun and excitement at no additional cost.
-Located nearby famous national parks and just an hour away from the major urban hub of Calgary, Canmore is a top destination in the Alberta province.
+Luckily, the Canadian town of Canmore, Alberta is one such place where you can experience endless hours of fun and excitement at no additional cost.
+Located near famous national parks, such as Banff National Park, and just an hour away from the major urban hub of Calgary, the charming mountain town is a bucket list destination.

-In this article, we cover 10 of the best free things to do in Canmore to help you plan your next nature-filled getaway.
-Canmore is a hub for both culture and outdoor fun, making it a must-visit for all travelers.
+In this article, we cover 12 of the best free things to do when visiting Canmore to help you plan your next nature-filled getaway.

 Where is Canmore?